wunderio/silta/docs/silta-examples.md

 separate deployment can be easily done even using different chart.
 See [https://wunderio.github.io/silta/docs/circleci-conf-examples](circleci-examples.md) for the deployment setup part.

 When using different charts (e.g. drupal and simple) you need to separate chart specific configurations to their own silta-*.yml files if you want to share any configs between the application deployments (for example basic auth credentials).
-Best way to do it is to put only the shared configurations to the silta.yml file and have e.g. silta-cms.yml and silta-storybook.yml for application specifig configurations.
+Best way to do it is to put only the shared configurations to the silta.yml file and have e.g. silta-cms.yml and silta-storybook.yml for application specific configurations.